-As the growing season slows down, I can’t help but think about what’s going in the garden next spring.
-I always have a huge list of veggies to grow, and I’ve got some fun stuff on my list for this year!
+As the gardening season gears up, I can’t help but think about new things to try in the garden this spring.
+I always have a huge list of veggies to grow, and I’ve got some adorably fun stuff on my list for this year!

 But they also inspired me to see what other tiny veggies I can grow, and now I have a whole list of bitty beauties!
 I can’t wait to have all these veggies growing in my garden next year!
 I’m so excited, I already bought the seeds!
 And used three (make that 4) exclamation points in a row!

 Since I’ve never grown these veggies, I don’t have any original pictures of them.
 The cover photo is a tiny baby broccoli that is growing ever so slowly in my fall garden.
 So all of these images are borrowed from and linked (not affiliate) to their sources on Baker Creek Heirloom Seeds. 🙂

 These are actually little tiny cucumbers and are said to have a tart lemony flavor.
 I’ve heard from several sources that they are great fresh and pickled.
 With their high water content, cucumbers are great to snack on when you’ve been sweating in the garden.
 I am super excited to snack on these this summer.

 Extra Dwarf Pak Choy

 These itty bitty Pak Choy are only 2 inches long.
 Look how adorable they are!
 I can’t wait to grow them.
 It’s going to be a real treat to grow at home because sauteed Pak Choy is one of my favorite foods.

 Okay, this is not actually a veggie, but melons are must grow for our spring garden.
 These palm-sized melons have sweet orange flesh like a cantaloupe.
 They are supposed to be very sweet and do well in hot climates like ours.
 I love their unusual markings and the perfect single serving size.